Geryon: In medieval Iberian culture

-Medieval authors such as the bishop of Girona Joan Margarit i Pau (1422-1484) or the bishop of Toledo Rodrigo Ximénez de Rada tried to legitimate the resistance of Geryon against the Greek invader.
+Medieval authors such as the bishop of Girona Joan Margarit i Pau (1422–1484) or the bishop of Toledo Rodrigo Jiménez de Rada tried to legitimate the resistance of Geryon against the Greek invader.

 The Estoria de España of Alfonso X of Castile tells how Hercules killed the giant Geryon, cut his head off and ordered a tower built on it marking his victory.
 The Tower of Hercules in Coruña, Spain, is actually a working lighthouse rebuilt on a Roman lighthouse.

 The Portuguese friar Bernardo de Brito considers the monster a historical invader, ruling despotically over the descendants of Tubal.